 It could do all this at a fraction of the cost of manned vessels.

 We're not the first to do this by any means.
 People have been sending autonomous vehicles into the ocean for years.
-Several have made it all the way across the ocean.
-We think the innovation here...Read more »
+Several have made it all...Read more »